-- Extenuating circumstances make it impossible to comply with the policy or requirement - An undue hardship would result from a strict application or interpretation of the policy or requirement.
+- Extenuating circumstances make it impossible to comply with the policy or requirement - An undue hardship would result from a strict application or interpretation of the policy or requirement. - Calusa Institute does not award credit for prior experiential learning.

 Please note, however, that extenuating circumstances must be beyond your control and that undue hardship must be a condition far more serious than simple inconvenience.
 Documentation will be required and the timeliness of the appeal will be taken into consideration.